 Autumn — Getting Ready for Almond Harvest

-Like other nuts, almonds have a hull on the outside that protects them through the season and slowly starts to open up as the almond matures and the temperatures drop for fall.
+Like other nuts, almonds have a husk on the outside that protects them through the season and slowly starts to open up as the almond matures and the temperatures drop for fall.
 I can remember seeing almonds on the tree at that pre-harvest phase and being a bit confused by what I was looking at.
 You can see in this photo that various colors start coming into play as harvest nears.

 The reason the almond shell always intrigued me is it looks so rough compared to the smooth shell of pecans or walnuts.
 And seeing how flat it is compared to the rounded or oval nuts…. well, it still catches the eye making me wonder.
 Of course, most of the almonds I buy now are all shelled, maybe combined with granola for breakfast, coated with a savory flavoring or even dipped in chocolate!